MechanicalDragon0687/ndsForwarder/README.md

 Thanks to Evie (pk11) and the Universal Updater folks for helping bring things to the Universal Updater with automatic install of sd card files.

+Thanks to Evie also for some code cleanup/proper handling of non-ascii strings

 Thanks to Oreo639, Piepie62, Fenrir, and everyone else who helped me in my development career.

-Thanks to lifehackerhansol for helping me test
+Thanks to lifehackerhansol, GanonTheDork for helping me test

 Finally, thanks to the DevKitPro team for the toolchain (wintermute et al).
 Without that, homebrew just wouldn't be a thing.